 10:00 a.m.- Errands/Morning Walk

-Whether it is to the grocery store, a retail store, returning an item, post office, a relative’s house, mommy meet-ups, or anything in between—making room for errands in our three-year-old’s routine a few times a week is a clever idea.
+Whether it is to the grocery store, a retail store, returning an item, the post office, a relative’s house, mommy meet-ups, or anything in between—making room for errands in our three-year-old’s routine a few times a week is a clever idea.

 Take a look at your current routine and guestimate how many times a week you step out of the house during the weekday.
-Then, pick the days of the week where you would ideally go get those things done.
+Then, pick the days of the week when you would ideally go get those things done.

-As you walk with your three-year-old take the time to:
+As you walk with your three-year-old, take the time to: